 In this post we’ll take a look at some of the best and cheapest cities to live in India.
 In truth, the whole country is very affordable by just about any global standard and below you can find five places that combine that with a relatively high quality of life.

 At the bottom, there is a cost of living guide that compares costs in 20 different Indian cities which may be of use for anyone considering moving to India or moving within the country.
 It features cost of living data that was updated in 2023.
 We have a separate post on the cheapest places to live in Asia which will enable you to compare costs in Indian cities with those across the continent.

 5 of the Best Cities to Live in India

 First up, we head to Hyderabad which has consistently been considered amongst the best places to live in India for a number of years now.
-Indeed it was ranked as the Indian city with the highest quality of life in 2019 for the fifth year in a row (Mercer, who ran the survey, did not release data for 2020).
+Indeed it was ranked as the Indian city with the highest quality of life in 2019 for the fifth year in a row but other cities like Bangalore (featured below) are also strong contenders.

 Overall, the City of Pearls offers a nice blend of the old and the new, and is well placed to be at the forefront of India’s growth into becoming one of the world’s largest economies during the 21st Century.